b3tchi/dactyl-34-v1/README.md

 ```

 ### reset keyboard halves pairing
-dual split keyboards are automatically try to pair them selfs when not
-yet paired and resetted simultanously this pairing is stored in chip and not overwrite by
+Dual split keyboards are automatically try to pair themself, when not yet paired and resetted simultanously.
+This pairing is stored somewhere in board and not overwritten with
-flashing new version tu unpair both sides have to be re-flashed by special image and then flashed again with the existing rom this rom is built together with halves
+flashing new versions.
+To unpair, both sides have to be flashed by special image and then re-flashed again with the existing board images.

 ```nu
 cp ./workspace/output/settings_reset.uf2 /run/media/jan/NICENANO/